jnozzi/cocoadev.com/SiteContent/General/HowToChangeAProjectsName.markdown

 ----

-Do you mean [[InfoPlist]].strings?
+Do you mean General/InfoPlist.strings?
 When I change that I get an error because Xcode is looking for the wrong prefix header.

 ----